salmankhan302/Interactive-Sales-Table/README.md

    - Upload your CSV file via the interface.
    - Use the filters to select date range, State, Region, Category, and Sub.Category.
    - View the filtered sales data in the table.
+4. **Sample_superstore.csv**:
+   - User can use this file to test the aap funcationality
 ## Required R Packages

 - `shiny`